hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 You could use any combination of these arguments depending on how stringent/lenient you want to be.

-Before we start our comparisons we will explicitly set our default assay, we want to use the **normalized data, but not the integrated data**.
+Before we start our comparisons we will explicitly set our default assay, we want to use the **normalized data, not the integrated data**.

 ```r
 DefaultAssay(seurat) <- "RNA"